 This module is designed to help you develop an ability to understand the basics of scientific research in the following areas in order to prepare you for future research based activity:

 - critical evaluation of research-based literature

 - dissertation writing and presentation

-In year 3 there are a tailored set of modules appropriate to the degree plus the inclusion of a detailed project in the area of Human Biology and Infectious Disease.
-You can undertake a lab-based research project for 40 credits, your core module and three optional modules from the list below, or take a literature or data analysis project worth 20 credits, your core module, plus four optional modules from the list below.
+In year three there are a tailored set of modules appropriate to the degree plus the inclusion of a detailed project in the area of Human Biology and Infectious Disease.
+You can undertake a lab-based research project for 40 credits, your core module (Human Genetics) and three optional modules from the list below, or take a literature or data analysis project worth 20 credits, your core module (Human Genetics), plus four optional modules from the list below.
 A key feature of this year is the inclusion of tutorial based Professional Skills within the project to enhance your employability

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.

 You will learn through a combination of: